The maternal and child health service is free and supports your child's health and development from birth until school age.

-There are 10 free 'Key Ages and Stages' visits with a qualified Maternal & Child Health Nurse from birth to kindergarten age.
+There are 10 free 'Key Ages and Stages' visits with a qualified maternal and child health nurse from birth to kindergarten age.
 Information of your visit is recorded in your child’s Health and Development Record.

-Our Maternal & Child Health Centres are located in Gisborne, Kyneton, Riddells Creek, Romsey and Woodend.
+Our maternal and child health centres are located in Gisborne, Kyneton, Riddells Creek, Romsey and Woodend.
 For more information including contact phone numbers, see: Centre Locations and Hours.